The Four Noble Truths

 1. LovingkindnessMettā

-Actively cultivate feelings of warmth, friendliness, and unconditional positive regard towards yourself and all beings, wishing them true happiness and freedom from hostility.
+Cultivate warmth, friendliness, unconditional positive regard towards self & all beings, wishing them true happiness.

 2. CompassionKaruṇā

-Develop empathy for the suffering of others (and yourself).
-Cultivate the sincere wish and intention for suffering to end.
-Feel into others' pain without being overwhelmed; let it motivate action.
+Develop empathy for suffering (self/others).
+Cultivate sincere wish for suffering to end.
+Feel into pain without being overwhelmed.

 3. JoyMuditā (Sympathetic Joy)

-Cultivate sympathetic joy – genuinely rejoicing in the happiness, success, and good fortune of others, free from envy, comparison, or resentment.
+Cultivate sympathetic joy – genuinely rejoicing in others' happiness & success, free from envy or resentment.

 4. EquanimityUpekkhā

-Develop mental balance, stability, and impartiality towards all beings and changing life circumstances (gain/loss, praise/blame, pleasure/pain).
-See beings as heirs of their own kamma, responding wisely without attachment or aversion.
+Develop mental balance, stability, impartiality towards all beings & circumstances (gain/loss, praise/blame).
+See beings as heirs of kamma.

 The Eight VicissitudesAtthalokadhamma

-Recognize these pairs as natural parts of life, like winds blowing from different directions.
-Practice observing them with equanimity (Upekkhā), understanding their impermanence, without getting carried away by elation in gain/praise or despair in loss/blame.
+Recognize these pairs as natural parts of life.
+Observe with equanimity (Upekkhā), understanding their impermanence, without elation or despair.

 The Three JewelsTiratana